dojo/framework/docs/en/custom-elements/introduction.md

 }
 ```

 Custom Elements are required to contain dash characters.
 During the build process, Dojo will take the widget name, `MyWidget` and add dashes on uppercase letter boundaries, `my-widget`.
 As this is sometimes not enough, a prefix is added to each widget that guarantees the element contains a dash.
 By default, the `name` field from `package.json` is used as the prefix, but this can be overriden using the `prefix` option in your `.dojorc`.
-Because the prefix is `ref`, the EmailSignup widget will be built into a custom element named `ref-my-widget`.
+Because the prefix is `ref`, the `MyWidget` widget will be built into a custom element named `ref-my-widget`.

 With this configuration in place, build the widgets using the Dojo CLI.